I don’t know about you but when someone tells me to shut up, I see red. Absolutely see red.

 In fact, I don’t just feel sad.
 I get goosebumps.
 My heart starts racing.
 And I need to start doing deep breathing exercises to stop myself from barging in and telling the parent that actually, s/he should shut up.

 Don’t get me wrong, I get it.

 Heck, parenting is hard work – especially when you’re so stressed and exhausted and you really just want some peace and quiet.
 Some cooperation without push back.
-Someone to flipping’ listen and do as you say without asking, “Why?” or saying, “No.”.
+Someone to flippin’ listen and do as you say without asking, “Why?” or saying, “No.”.